Back to Podcast Guides

 A good personal scoreboard should be:

-• revisable: it changes as your life changes;
+• revisable: changes as your life changes;

 Try turning that into a monthly review: